Last week the family and I took our first trip to Disneyland! Planner that I am, I did a A LOT of research before we left.

 • Disney Mad Libs

 Helpful hint #1: Don’t tell your kids you have these goodies and don’t break them out all at once.
-Bring a different variety to the parks each day and keep them in your purse in line to reveal when you sense mutiny is on the horizon.
+Bring a different variety to the parks each day and keep them in your bag while in line to turn to when you sense mutiny is on the horizon.

 Helpful hint #2: Jokes also do wonders keeping kids occupied and lifting the mood.
 Plus, they’re free!
 We went thematic and looked up Disney or Pixar Knock-Knock jokes on our phones whenever there was a lull.